schenn1992/lighthouse-web-notes/README.md

 # Steven Chen's Notes
 ## Summary
-This repository contains all of the notes taken by Steven Chen for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Steven](https://github.com/schenn1992) for the Lighthouse Labs Web Development Bootcamp.